Enhanced storage capacity with errors in scale-free Hopfield neural networks: an analytical study: Replica-symmetric solutions

-\end{widetext} As shown in Fig.~\ref{fig:fig1}, the AT lines for various $\gamma$ values locate in very low temperature region near zero so that even the SG and M phases become stable under replica symmetry.
+The AT lines for various $\gamma$ values locate in very low temperature region near zero so that even the SG and M phases become stable under replica symmetry.
+Note that the dotted black line near zero temperature in each panel of Fig. 4 represents the AT line.
+Thus, the replica-symmetric solution is valid over almost the entire region.

 We consider a particular case $T \to 0$ (i.e., $\mathbf{T}_{l} \to 1~~(l=1,2)$).
 In this limit the ``$\tanh$" reduces to a step function

 where $\eta_{i}(z) = K (z \sqrt{N w_{i} a r} + N w_{i} m)$.
 Then the equation for $m$ becomes